Princess Clémentine of Orléans: Clémentine in Bulgaria

-In 1899, her daughter-in-law Marie Louise of Bourbon-Parma died following complications from the birth of daughter Nadezhda (who was privately christened Clémentine in honour of her grandmother) and Clémentine assumed responsibility for the education of the children.
+In 1899, her daughter-in-law Marie Louise of Bourbon-Parma died following complications from the birth of daughter Nadezhda (who was given the middle name Clémentine in honour of her grandmother) and Clémentine assumed responsibility for the education of the children.

 Following the Ilinden–Preobrazhenie Uprising of 1903 and the resultant increase in refugees, Clémentine co-ordinated the humanitarian response, gathering donations throughout Europe, including 2000 Francs from Kaiser Wilhelm II.

 In October 1903, Clémentine, along with Prince Boris, was on the Orient Express when it collided with a goods train near the Serbian border.
 Although shaken, they were not hurt.

 Increasingly deaf as she aged, Clémentine became dependent on an enormous ear trumpet and on people obligingly raising their voices for her.
 It became an occupational hazard of the Bulgarian court to be caught in long, loud conversations with Clémentine that she was reluctant to end.
 However, even well into her eighties, Clémentine often traveled to Paris to study the latest fashions.